 The old tradition of an artisan class remains among the Balti.
 This class is made up of craftsmen such as blacksmiths and cabinetmakers.
 The artisans travel from village to village and are paid for their work with butter and wheat.

 Tibetan communities are located in the fertile narrow valleys formed by the tributaries of the Indus River.
 Their villages consist of tightly clustered stone and mud houses that are connected by narrow passageways.
-A typical Tibetan house in Pakistan has: a basement or lower level, a ground level with several rooms, and a flat roof, which serves as a third level.
+A typical Tibetan house in Pakistan has a basement or lower level, a ground level with several rooms, and a flat roof, which serves as a third level.
 At night the family's sheep, goats, and yaks are kept in the basement, or balti.
 This is the term after which the Balti were named.
 In the summer, the families do much of their work and other activities on the roof.

-What are Their Beliefs?
+What Are Their Beliefs?

-What are Their Needs?
+What Are Their Needs?